Minority Scholarships and Educational Opportunities

 Graduate Incentive Scholarship

-Based on availability, the MUSC Office of Diversity may be allotted monies from the Commission on Higher Education (CHE) to be awarded to underrepresented minority students (African-American, Hispanic, or American Indian) with financial need.
+Based on availability, the MUSC Office of Diversity may be allotted monies to be awarded to underrepresented minority students (African-American, Hispanic, or American Indian) who are currently enrolled full-time in a program with at least one additional semester to complete and have financial need.
 Eligible students in the College of Health Professions are notified of the application process and qualifications to be considered.
-In 2012, the College of Health Professions was allotted $10,000 and recipients were chosen based upon an essay.
-We awarded two (2) $5,000 scholarships to the top winning essays.

 Each year, the MUSC’s Office of Student Diversity seeks nominations from students, faculty, and staff to honor a student within each MUSC College who acknowledges persistence and dedication to positive contributions to diversity enhancement on the campus, either in the colleges, or within the University.
 Each spring a reception is held to honor the student recipients.
 Scholarship monies may be awarded to one nominated student selected by each College.
 MORE